FlorianDe/little-gitster-girl/README.md

 ### Available Scripts

 - npm run dev – Runs the app in development mode.
+- npm run dev:https – Runs the app in development mode with HTTPS.
 - npm test – Launches the test runner.
 - npm run build – Builds the app for production.
 - npm run preview - Serves the production build as preview.
 - npm run lint – Checks the code for linting errors.
+- npm run generate-certs – Generate the self signed certificates needed for serving the app with https locally.

 ### Project Structure
 ```bash